 Contact a Texas personal injury attorney from Gibson Hill Personal Injury for a free consultation about the case.
 It will make the process much easier.

 Having an Attorney Helps You with the Discovery Phase

 Because discovery is part of the legal process, having an attorney on your side is a good idea.
 Discovery has the same deadlines and restrictions as anything else in the process, and failing to meet those deadlines can result in your case being dismissed or even an award being given to the other side.

-For instance, once a discovery request is sent, you have 45 days in most cases to respond.
-Miss that deadline, and you won’t be held in contempt, but the defendant (the insurance company) will not remind you.
+For instance, once a discovery request is sent, you usually have 45 days to respond.
+Miss that deadline, and you won’t be held contemptuously, but the defendant (the insurance company) will not remind you.
 As the plaintiff, you have the duty to move the case forward.
-If you do not send them any discovery requests, they will not tell you.
+They will not tell you if you do not send them any discovery requests.
 Once enough time has passed, the defense will ask the court to dismiss the case for “failure to prosecute.”

 You should also have assistance when answering discovery.
 There are questions that opposing counsel is not supposed to ask you and answers you are not obligated to provide.
-For instance, they are only allowed to ask for documents that are immediately relevant to the case.
+For instance, they can only ask for documents immediately relevant to the case.
 If the accident involved your 2019 Toyota, they have no business asking for maintenance records for your classic 1969 Mustang.
-You should have an attorney who knows how to object to questions that are “overbroad” and “unlikely to provide information reasonably related to the case.”
+You should have an attorney who knows how to object to ” overbroad ” questions and is “unlikely to provide information reasonably related to the case.”

 Get the Legal Help You Need Today

 If you have been involved in an accident caused by another person’s carelessness or negligence, you should seek legal assistance immediately.
 Call the Texas personal injury lawyers of Gibson Hill Personal Injury at 512-580-8334 for a free, confidential consultation.